InvestorDoge/InvestorDoge.github.io/README.md

 **Editor Note**

-*I swear to god there is going to be like 1000 files in here 💀* -Investor Doge
+*I swear to god there is going to be like 1000 edits in here 💀* -Investor Doge